 Meat Cancer Prevention: Exorcising the Evil Spirits

 A careful reader will have noted that although meat, especially processed meat, is a strong cause of cancer, the guardian angels to counteract it are relatively weak and ineffective.
-However, there are steps that anyone can take to attenuate the evil spirits, so that our bodies, with the help of the “angel foods,” can gain the benefits of a meat diet while fending off cancer.
+However, there are steps that anyone can take to attenuate the evil spirits.
+Consequently our bodies, with the help of the “angel foods,” can gain the benefits of a meat diet while fending off cancer.

 Here are some important ways to exorcise those bad actors.